Praveen271195/Securityy-Camera-with-OpenCV/README.md

 - RECOVERED indicates the number of cases in which the patient is deemed to have recovered from the illness.
 - ACTIVE measures only the cases active today.
 (Active cases are calculated as ACTIVE = CONFIRMED - DEATHS - RECOVERED)

 2. <b>Dropdown box</b>: Dropdown list box is for the user to select the country for which the Covid tracker has to be visuvalized.
-Absolute new infection numbers, new deaths reported, new recoveries and active cases in a day within the selected region in shown is the data card below.
+Absolute new infection numbers, new deaths reported, new recoveries and active cases in a day within the selected region is shown in the data card below.

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Dropdown.png' alt='Dropdown' height='400'>](https://dd-covid-dashboard.herokuapp.com/)

 3. <b>Donut Chart</b>: Division of total cases in a country is shown via Donut chart.
-It help us know teh adversity of the countries situation.
-Hovering on the chart will show the respective percentage of Deaths/Acive cases/Recoveries.
+It helps us know the adversity of the Covid situation in the selected country.
+Hovering on the chart will show the respective percentage of Deaths, Acive cases, Recoveries.

 [<img src='https://github.com/Praveen271195/Praveen271195/blob/main/Donut_chart.png' alt='DonutChart' height='400'>](https://dd-covid-dashboard.herokuapp.com/)